1st Floor, Suite #145

 Please refer to the Solicitation on Campus Regulation: FGCU-PR9.006 and Postings and Solicitation on Campus: FGCU Policy 4.007 for an overview of how to communicate your ideas on the FGCU campus.
 For additional information, please contact Campus Reservations at 239-590-1090.

-Any outside organization distributing information or soliciting sales on FGCU campus require an Application to Distribute Information Solicit Sales, or Cater.
+Any outside organization distributing information or soliciting sales on FGCU campus require an Business Information Application.

 Only registered student organizations and/or FGCU departments may request permission to set up donation sites for items such as canned goods, clothing, etc. on University Property.
 All donations/collection boxes must be coordinated through the Office of Student Involvement.